lbologna/hbp-sp6-guidebook/source/reference/model_catalog.rst

 #################

-The HBP Model Catalog contains information about models developed and/or used within the ecosystem of tools provided by the HBP platforms.
+The HBP Model Catalog contains information about models developed and/or used within the ecosystem of tools provided by the HBP Platforms.

-The Model Catalog app can be installed in any collab workspace, and can be used:
+The Model Catalog app can be installed in any Collab workspace, and can be used:

 - to search for models of a given brain region, cell type, modelling scale, etc.
 - to provide information/metadata about a model
 - to register a model and obtain a unique identifier for use with other tools and workflows, such as model validation

-Adding the app to your collab
+Adding the app to your Collab
 -----------------------------

 As shown in the screenshot below, click on the "ADD" button in the left-hand navigation bar,